RULES HELP KEEP EVERYONE PLAYING FAIR!

 The purpose of the following trade policies and procedures is to facilitate trading among Members by promoting a system of good business practice and understanding of guidelines set for Executive One Alaska, LLC, dba EOA COMMERCE NETWORK (hereinafter referred to as EOA).

 1. Nature of trade dollar: A “trade” is a barter purchase or sale of goods and/or services whereby payment is made in trade dollars posted to a selling Member’s account pursuant to these policies and procedures.
 A “trade dollar” is an accounting unit used to record the value of trades.
 Ownership of trade dollars denotes the right to receive goods or services available within EOA.
 Trade dollars may be used only in the manner and for the purpose set forth in these policies and procedures.
 They may not be redeemed for cash.
+From time to time EOA and/or its affiliates may purchase inventory and/or services from Members through the System using trade dollars or a blend thereof.
+EOA may sell, use or dispose of said purchases at their sole discretion.

 3. Definition of Member in good standing: A Member, who conducts trades and/or otherwise operates in accordance with these policies and procedures, is current in any monies owed to EOA, has not exceeded their line of credit, has a valid credit card and tax identification number (TIN) on file, and has a valid, active Member account is considered to be a “Member in good standing.”
 Only Members in good standing are entitled to the services and privileges offered by EOA.